gavinklfong/servlet-spring-forex-trade/README.md

 ## Introduction

-This repository was created with the aim of demonstrating the prevailing non-blocking technology of Spring framework WebFlux and the reactive programming style.
+This repository is a clone of Reactive Spring Forex Trade [ https://github.com/gavinklfong/reactive-spring-forex-trade ].
+This project converted the implementation to servlet.
+It is to demonstrate the blocking technology of Spring framework Servlet MVC.

 It is an API service which serves the use case of foreign currency trading.
 Here is list of API endpoints: